hjanime/SPADEVizR/README.md

 ```

 <img src="README.figures/TreeViewer-1.png" style="display: block; margin: auto;" />
+*Tree showing a combined SPADE tree using all samples of a given biological condition*
 ## <a name="heatmap_viewer_function"/> 6.3 Visualization of clusters phenotypes using categorical heatmap (Heatmap Viewer)

 The Heatmap Viewer aims to visualize an overview of all clusters phenotypes.